 To understand how structured and codified sigs might work in e-prescribe software, consider the different possible interpretations of the commonly used “1 qd” instruction on a prescription.

-According to UMS, this might be interpreted by the receiving pharmacist as:
+According to the Unified Medication Schedule (UMS), this might be interpreted by the receiving pharmacist as:

 - Take one tablet once daily